 The Paris climate summit in December 2015 adopted the goal of limiting global temperature increase to “well below” 2 degrees Celsius, but preferably to 1.5 degrees Celsius compared with pre-industrial times.
 In 2018, The UN Intergovernmental Panel on Climate Change (IPCC) presented a report showing that limiting temperature increase to 2 degrees Celsius is insufficient, and that the difference compared to an increase of 1.5 degrees Celsius has serious consequences for ecosystems, humans, stability, costs and society.

-The International Maritime Organization (IMO), a UN body, gathered in 2018 behind a clear goal of reducing emissions from ships and thus the impact of international shipping on global warming.
+In 2018 the International Maritime Organization (IMO), a UN body, gathered behind a clear goal of reducing GHG emissions from ships and thus the impact of international shipping on global warming.
 The overall goal is zero greenhouse gas (GHG) emissions from shipping as soon as possible within this century.
 By 2050, the goal is at least 50% reduction in total GHG emissions compared to 2008.

-The goal is that “robust” future-looking analyses can give the financial industry the opportunity to influence financial flows in a climate-positive direction, reduce climate risk, and help shipowners to finance ships that meet future requirements and opportunities.
+The goal of this pilot is to influence financial flows in a climate-positive direction, reduce climate risk, and help shipowners to finance ships that meet future requirements and opportunities.